 If you want to be a successful student, don’t let summer be a break from reading!
 There is a positive link between the amount of independent reading children do and their success in school.
-Research shows that kids who never crack open a book during the summer often fall begin in reading –the “summer slide”– while kids who read maintain or improve their reading & learning skills!
+Research shows that kids who never crack open a book during the summer often fall behind in reading –the “summer slide”– while kids who read maintain or improve their reading & learning skills!

 You can also get a jump start on the Children’s Sequoyah Book Award list!